learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 Refresh the page at `/movies`.
-Now, clicking a link changes the route, but we're not actually seeing any content about that movie that would be in our MoviesShow page.
+Now, clicking a link changes the route, but we're not actually seeing any content about that movie that would be in our MovieShow page.
 You should only see the text `Movies Show Component!`.

 Just as we saw with __App__ the data we want to display on a particular __MovieShow__ page is available in its parent, __MoviesPage__, as props.
 In